MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 # Oracle workload best practices

-Oracle workloads comprise not only Oracle Databases, but also applications such as Siebel, Peoplesoft, JD Edwards, E-Business Suite or customized Weblogic applications.
+Oracle workloads comprise not only Oracle Databases, but also applications such as Siebel, Peoplesoft, JD Edwards, E-Business Suite or customized WebLogic Server applications.

 Customers around the globe are looking to host Oracle workloads on Azure.
 For that reason, Microsoft provides solutions for each workload.
 This includes guidance around network and reducing latencies, and also auto-scaling the solutions.